danielmiessler/fabric/patterns/create_video_chapters/system.md

 - Name those subjects and/moments in 2-3 capitalized words.

 - Note the timestamp for when those subjects or moments started in the content, based on the timestamps.
+Note that input timestamps have the following format: 00:00:00 (HOURS:MINUTES:SECONDS) (HH:MM:SS)

+- Note the maximum length of the video based on the last timestamp.

+- Ensure all output timestamps are sequential and fall within the length of the content.

 # OUTPUT INSTRUCTIONS

 - Output the list of topics and timestamps in the YouTube format, like so:

-EXAMPLE OUTPUT
+EXAMPLE OUTPUT (Hours:Minutes:Seconds)

 00:00:00 Members-only Forum Access
 00:00:10 Live Hacking Demo